0xAX/asm/content/asm_2.md

   D (mbind), l (large), p (processor specific)
 ```

-As we may see, there are four sections.
-Two of them we added by ourselves during writing the assembly code.
-The additional two sections added by the compiler.
-Technically we can define any section in our program.
-But there are well known sections:
+As we can see, there are four sections.
+Two of them (`text` and `data`) were defined by us while writing the assembly code.
+The remaining two sections were added automatically by the compiler.
+While we can technically define any section in our program, there are some well-known, commonly used sections:

-- `data` - section is used for declaring initialized data or constants.
+- `data` - used for declaring initialized data or constants.
-- `bss` - section is used for declaring non initialized variables.
+- `bss` - used for declaring non-initialized variables.
-- `text` - section is used for code of the program.
+- `text` - used for the code of the program.
-- `shstrtab` - section that stores references to the existing sections.
+- `shstrtab` - stores references to the existing sections.

 ### Data types

-Obviously assembly is not a [statically typed programming language](https://en.wikipedia.org/wiki/Category:Statically_typed_programming_languages).
-Usually we operate with set of bytes.
-Despite this, [NASM](https://nasm.us/) gives us some helpers at least to define the size of data that we are operating.
+Assembly is not a [statically typed programming language](https://en.wikipedia.org/wiki/Category:Statically_typed_programming_languages).
+Usually, we work directly with a raw set of bytes.
+However, [NASM](https://nasm.us/) provides us with some helpers to define the size of data we are operating.
 The fundamental data types are:

-- `byte`
+- `byte` - 8 bits
-- `word`
+- `word` - 2 bytes
-- `doubleword`
+- `doubleword` - 4 bytes
-- `quadword`
+- `quadword` - 8 bytes
-- `double quadword`

-A byte is eight bits, a word is two bytes, a doubleword is four bytes, a quadword is eight bytes and a double quadword is sixteen bytes.
-NASM provides pseudo-instructions to help us to define data with the given size:
+A byte is eight bits, a word is two bytes, a doubleword is four bytes, and a quadword is eight bytes.
+NASM provides pseudo-instructions to help us define the size:

-- `DB`
+- `DB` - `byte` - 8 bits
-- `DW`
+- `DW` - `word` - 2 bytes
-- `DD`
+- `DD` - `doubleword` - 4 bytes
-- `DQ`
+- `DQ` - `quadword` - 8 bytes
-- `DT`
+- `DT` - 10 bytes
-- `DO`
+- `DO` - 16 bytes
-- `DY`
+- `DY` - 32 bytes
-- `DZ`
+- `DZ` - 64 bytes

 The pseudo-instructions from `DB` to `DQ` are used to define data with the size from byte to double quadword.
 The `DT` is used to define `10` bytes.
 The `DO` is used to define `16` bytes.
 The `DY` is used to define `32` bytes.
 The `DZ` is used to define `64` bytes.
 In addition there are alternatives to define uninitialized storage - `RESB`, `RESW`, `RESD`, `RESQ`, `REST`, `RESO`, `RESY` and `RESZ`.